Linuxfabrik/monitoring-plugins/BUILD.rst

     # a run takes round about one minute per plugin
     source $LFMP_DIR_REPOS/monitoring-plugins/build/matrix-compile.sh

-After that, $LFMP_DIR_COMPILED should look somethinglike this:
+After that, $LFMP_DIR_COMPILED should look like this:

 .. code-block:: text